crcn/mesh.js/docs/react-integration.md

 React.render(<TodoListComponent bus={ApplicationBus.create()} />, document.body);
 ```

 This basic example is similar to the [Flux](https://facebook.github.io/flux/) architecture where you have one root component that executes an update for the entire application.
 The `tail` action above is where all the magic happens.
 Basically, the tail gets triggered whenever an operation gets executed against the bus.
-When that happens, the component, and all of its sub-components get rendered.
+When that happens, the component, and all of its sub-components get re-rendered.

 <!-- diagram here -->